titipata/titipata.github.io/_posts/2016-03-02-stanford-nlp.md

 and [more](http://stanfordnlp.github.io/CoreNLP/other-languages.html).

 In my opinion, [smilli/py-corenlp](https://github.com/smilli/py-corenlp) is one of the easiest Python library to use.
+You can install using `pip install pycorenlp`.
 An example usage is as below:

 ```python
 from pycorenlp import StanfordCoreNLP